jetstack/tally/README.md

 Generate an SBOM in CycloneDX JSON format and then scan it with `tally`.

+This uses the [public scorecard API](https://api.securityscorecards.dev/#/) to fetch scores.

 ```
 $ syft prom/prometheus -o cyclonedx-json > bom.json
 $ tally bom.json